madebits/madebits.github.io/r/linux-csman.md

 #### Open Read-Only and Live

-There are some additional options that can specified with open command. `-r` to mount read-only, and `-l` to keep container open live - the open command does not exit in this case, it waits for you to press twice *Enter* key to close the container.
+There are some additional options that can be specified with open command. `-r` to mount read-only, and `-l` to keep container open live - the open command does not exit in this case, it waits for you to press twice *Enter* key to close the container.

 For these commands there are a few open command shortcuts: `o` *open*, `ol` *open ... -l* and `olr` *open ... -r -l*.